-Deliciously creamy and cheesy vegan cream cheese!
-This super easy recipe is divine spread on bread or crackers and ridiculously close to the ‘real thing’!
+Delicious creamy cheesy vegan cream cheese!
+This easy recipe is divine spread on bread or crackers and ridiculously close to the ‘real thing’!

 I suddenly realized that while we’ve made a lot of different vegan cheeses for this blog, we hadn’t yet made a vegan cream cheese.